If this is okay with you, please close this message.

 This information explains what St John's wort is used for, how it works, possible side effects and interactions with other medicines.

 St John's wort is a herbal remedy that has been used for hundreds of years to treat mental health problems.
-Today it is mainly used as an over the counter remedy to treat mild and moderate depression, seasonal affective disorder (SAD), mild anxiety and sleep problems.
+Today it is mainly used as an over-the-counter remedy to treat mild and moderate depression, and sometimes seasonal affective disorder (SAD), mild anxiety and sleep problems.

 The botanical name for St John’s wort is Hypericum perforatum, and it is sometimes marketed and sold as ‘Hypericum’.
-It contains the ingredients hypericin and hyperforin, that have been used for their antidepressant properties.
+It contains many active substances, including hypericin and hyperforin, which are thought to affect mood.

 It is thought that St John's wort works in a similar way to standard antidepressant medication.
 Research suggests that it increases the activity of brain chemicals such as serotonin and noradrenaline that are thought to play an important part in regulating our mood.

 If you experience depression or low mood, you may decide to try St John's wort as a herbal alternative to antidepressants.
-However, it is important that you do not use St John's wort from a pharmacy without a prescription, it is best to seek advice from your GP in the first instance.
-If you have any worries about your mental health and are unsure about treatment options, it is always good to talk this through with your doctor before you make a decision.
+While you can buy St John's wort from a pharmacy without a prescription, it is best to seek advice from your GP in the first instance.
+If you have any worries about your mental health and are unsure about treatment options, it is always useful to talk this through with your doctor before you make a decision.

 Research suggests that, in some cases, St John's wort might be just as effective as some antidepressant drugs to treat mild or moderate depression.
 It may also cause fewer or less intense side effects than commonly prescribed antidepressants.
-However, for severe depression the evidence to show that it could help.
+However, for severe depression there is little evidence to show that it could help.
 Experiences vary from person to person and more research needs to be done.